 Even though this is a 5-weekend workshop, it’s a pretty laid back kind of thing.
 If you need to make up a session, come late or leave early, don’t worry one bit.
+We've even added an extra session to accommodate a makeup class.
 That being said, space is VERY LIMITED to provide participants with plenty of one-on-one experience, so reserve your spot soon!

 About the Instructor:

 We’re thrilled to have Alice Rhodes Adler sharing her experience with us.
 Alice has been braiding wool rugs – and discovering better ways to do it – since 1963.
 She’s done everything from school administration to puppeteering and is an absolute gem of a woman.